 LASERS AND 'DIRECTED ENERGY' WEAPONS

 As well as lasers, the military is developing a host of other “directed energy” weapons.
 The “Active Denial System” works on a similar principle to a kitchen microwave, cooking the enemy like a cheap TV dinner.
 What, you want a more exact description than that?
 A beam of intense radiation effectively boils the water and fat underneath people's skin, creating an excruciating burning sensation.

-A range of handheld directed energy and laser “rifles” – capable of producing lethal bursts of plasma, paralysing electro-magnetic pulse effects and infa-red “pain rays” – are also currently under development for use by both military and police forces.
+A range of handheld directed energy and laser “rifles”—capable of producing lethal bursts of plasma, paralysing electro-magnetic pulse effects, and infa-red “pain rays”—are also currently under development for use by both military and police forces.
 And what about those lightsabers, you ask?
-Sorry, but they’re not physically possible, although Special Operations commandos are currently trialling the next best thing: a plasma knife that cuts through flesh with a “blade” of glowing ionized gas.
+Sorry, but they’re not physically possible, although Special Operations commandos are currently trying out the next best thing: a plasma knife that cuts through flesh with a “blade” of glowing ionized gas.

-Perhaps most sinister of all, however, is the MEDUSA project – an attempt to develop a weapon that uses low-power microwaves to project the “Voice of God” and other subliminal messages directly into enemies’ heads.
-Annoyingly, this kind of technology seems just as likely to be used for invasive adverts at bus stops, vending machines and shopping centres as on the battlefield.
+Perhaps most sinister of all, however, is the MEDUSA project—an attempt to develop a weapon that uses low-power microwaves to project the “Voice of God” and other subliminal messages directly into enemies’ heads.
+Annoyingly, this kind of technology seems just as likely to be used for invasive advertisements at bus stops, vending machines, and shopping centers as on the battlefield.

 But Rob doesn't seem to give a fuck about that, because he gives directed energy weapons two thumbs up: